Centum and satem languages: Von Bradke's centum and satem groups

-In 1890, Peter von Bradke published Concerning Method and Conclusions of Aryan (Indogermanic) Studies, in which he identified the same division (Trennung) as did Brugmann, but he defined it in a different way.
-He said that the original Indo-Europeans had two kinds of gutturaler Laute, "guttural sounds" the gutturale oder velare, und die palatale Reihe, "guttural or velar, and palatal rows", each of which were aspirated and unaspirated.
-The velars were to be viewed as gutturals in an engerer Sinn, "narrow sense".
-They were a reiner K-Laut, "pure K-sound".
-Palatals were häufig mit nachfolgender Labialisierung, "frequently with subsequent labialization".
-The latter distinction led him to divide the palatale Reihe into a Gruppe als Spirant and a reiner K-Laut, typified by the words satem and centum respectively.
-Later in the book he speaks of an original centum-Gruppe, from which on the north of the Black and Caspian Seas the satem-Stämme, "satem tribes", dissimilated among the Nomadenvölker or Steppenvölker, distinguished by further palatalization of the palatal gutturals.
+In 1890, Peter von Bradke published Concerning Method and Conclusions of Aryan (Indogermanic) Studies, in which he identified the same division, as did Brugmann, but he defined it in a different way.
+He said that the original Indo-Europeans had two kinds of "guttural sounds", the "guttural or velar, and palatal series", each of which were aspirated and unaspirated.
+The velars were to be viewed as gutturals in a "narrow sense".
+They were a "pure K-sound".
+Palatals were "frequently with subsequent labialization".
+The latter distinction led him to divide the "palatal series" into a "group as fricative" (Spirant) and a "pure K-sound", typified by the words satem and centum respectively.
+Later in the book he speaks of an original "centum group", from which on the north of the Black and Caspian Seas the "satem tribes" dissimilated among the "nomadic peoples" or "steppe peoples", distinguished by further palatalization of the palatal gutturals.

 Brugmann's identification of labialized and centum

-By the 1897 edition of Grundriss, Brugmann (and Delbrück) had adopted Von Bradke's view: "The Proto-Indo-European palatals... appear in Greek, Italic, Celtic and Germanic as a rule as K-sounds, as opposed to in Aryan, Armenian, Albanian, Balto-Slavic, Phrygian and Thracian... for the most part sibilants."
+By the 1897 edition of Grundriss, Brugmann (and Delbrück) had adopted Von Bradke's view: "The Proto-Indo-European palatals ... appear in Greek, Italic, Celtic and Germanic as a rule as K-sounds, as opposed to in Aryan, Armenian, Albanian, Balto-Slavic, Phrygian and Thracian ... for the most part sibilants."